 Data grids bring data physically closer to data processing to reduce latency and increase application performance.
-JBoss Data Grid enables a scale-out architecture that deploys application logic right next to the data kept in memory in each node.
+JBoss Data Grid enables a scale-out architecture that deploys application logic next to the data kept in memory in each node.
 This is preferred over sending large sets of data to the compute nodes over the wire.
 This approach helps reduce network traffic significantly and increase application performance dramatically.
 Event-driven computing is supported by triggering application logic as data changes in the cluster.

 Examples of real-time compute and analytics include fraud detection and risk management applications.

 Querying lets you easily search and find objects using values and ranges, instead of relying on key-based lookups or needing to know the object's exact location in the grid.
-Continuous queries ensure the latest results in real time, without the need for polling.

 To support strict security requirements, JBoss Data Grid provides secured communications between client and server—and between server nodes in a secure cluster.
 Authentication, role-based authorization, and access control is integrated with existing security and identity structures.